gersteinj/robots-in-heels/_posts/2019-05-10-day-1-phone-stand.md

     caption: "[Cesar Carlevarino Aragon at Unsplash](https://unsplash.com/photos/NL_DF0Klepc)"
 tags: [challenge, maker, 100 day challenge]
 ---
 I started my 100 day challenge with a useful build - a wall mounted phone stand.
 The slot in the bottom plate holds the USB cable when not in use so it isn't dangling.
+I used 1/8" Baltic birch plywood from [Ocooch Hardwoods](http://ocoochhardwoods.com/) and a little bit of glue to make sure it stays together securely.

 ![laser cut phone stand]({{ "/assets/img/hundred-day-challenge/laser-cut-phone-stand.jpg" }})